 Our Group-wide policy concerning slavery and human trafficking is covered in our five core company values:

-These values are set out in our Employee Handbook/Code of Business Conduct for all staff, with the aim of providing a platform for sustainable development across the Group, and the communities of which we are a part.
+These values are set out in our Employee Handbook for all staff, with the aim of providing a platform for sustainable development across the Group, and the communities of which we are a part.

-In addition to the standards set out in the Employee Handbook/Code of Business Conduct at Group level, staff across the Lonrho Group are kept up to date on business and corporate matters through face to face meetings, newsletters (including messages by email from individual Board members), and through a Group-wide intranet.
-That includes the dissemination of information to all on the principles and commitments outlined above, including regarding the Board and Group’s approach to the UNGC and SDGs.
+In addition to existing compliance procedures and the standards set out in the Employee Handbook at Group level, staff are kept up to date on business and corporate matters through face to face meetings, newsletters (including messages by email from individual Board members), and through a Group-wide intranet.
+That includes the dissemination of information regarding the Board’s commitment to adhering to these principles.

-We recognise the need for specific additional steps to assess risks in this area, including in our supply chains, and have therefore set up internal systems to ensure that each component business of the Group operates to these collective standards.
-That included issuing a further questionnaire in 2018 to our businesses to ensure awareness of the issues including:
+We recognize the need for specific additional steps to assess risks in this area, including in our supply chains, and have therefore set up internal systems to ensure that each component business of the Group operates to these collective standards.
+That included issuing a further questionnaire in 2019 to our businesses to ensure awareness of the issues including:

 Through this approach we continue to monitor our awareness of risk both in our own businesses and related areas.
 We consider that the greatest risks are in our supply chains, where relevant to particular businesses – but will continue to monitor and assess all our businesses in this regard.